Pathoschild/smapi-mod-dump/source/Spouses in Ginger Island/README.md

 The [json parser](https://smapi.io/json) will tell you of any problem within the content pack.
 When asked for a JSON format, leave it as "None".

 ## Translations
-If you'd like to contribute translating, (or post the translation on your own)
+If you'd like to contribute translating, you can send me the translation (either via nexusmods or as a pull request.)
+You can also post the translation on nexus as your own file.

 ## Known issues
 Children can't use NPC warps.
 However, this is a bug on ChildToNPC's side (which i can't do much about).